 It is produced from the seeds of an African plant and is available in the form of capsules or tablets.

-5HTP is a byproduct of the amino acid, L-tryptophan and is a compound that is naturally made in the body.
-Deficiency of this compound in the body has been associated with mood irregularities.
+5HTP is a byproduct of the amino acid, L-tryptophan and is a compound that naturally made in the body.
+The deficiency of this compound in the body has been associated with mood irregularities.

 Gamma-Aminobutyric Acid (GABA) is one of the body’s most important neurotransmitters.
 It is known primarily for calming the nervous system by shutting the fight or flight response.